imdfaizuddin/ToDo-App-ReactJs/README.md

 Contributions are welcome!
 If you'd like to contribute to this project, please follow these guidelines:

     1.Fork the repository.
     2.Create a new branch (git checkout -b feature/your-feature-name).
     3.Commit your changes (git commit -am 'Add new feature').
     4.Push to the branch (git push origin feature/your-feature-name).
     5.Create a new Pull Request.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgements